 But simple is not always easy.
 This is an effort whose logic must be accompanied by faith, open minds, financial commitment from the churches and, for several of the program’s first pastors, a tolerance for the bone-numbing cold of a Dakota winter.

 Yet, for all those requirements, the program is working.
-Known as For Such a Time as This, a name drawn from the book of Esther and Esther’s call to serve the dispersed people of God, the program dispatched six ministers to rural churches in 2010, its inaugural year.
+Known as For Such a Time as This, (now Small Church Residency Program) a name drawn from the book of Esther and Esther’s call to serve the dispersed people of God, the program dispatched six ministers to rural churches in 2010, its inaugural year.
 They went to North and South Dakota, Mississippi and Missouri.

 This year, the program is preparing to send three times that number, and requests for ministers are growing faster than the supply.
 The deadline for the 2011 program, which will include presbyteries in Missouri, Kansas, Georgia, South Carolina, Florida, Ohio, North Carolina and West Virginia, is March 15.